oracle/nosql-examples/examples-nosql-cluster-deployment/MRTABLE.md

 # Creating a geographically distributed Oracle NoSQL database

 This is an advanced topic, and we recommend understanding basic deployments before running through this workshop.
-Please read the following blog if you want to have more detailed information about [Multi-Region Table](https://blogs.oracle.com/nosql/oracle-nosql-database-multi-region-table-part1-v2)
+Please read the following blog if you want to have more detailed information about [Multi-Region Table.](https://blogs.oracle.com/nosql/oracle-nosql-database-multi-region-table-part1-v2)

 In this workshop,
 * we will create 2 NoSQL stores with different names (OUGFR, OUGCO)
 * we will create a minimal store with 1 server, read through [scenario 1](./scenario-1.md) to gain a better understanding of a single node deployment
-* we will create 2 regions FR and CO (harcoded values)
+* we will create 2 regions FR and CO (hardcoded values)
 * templates provided in this section also have hardcoded values

-It is common to deploy the NoSQL store in each region with a different store name but it is not mandatory, you can use the same name.
+It is common to deploy the NoSQL store in each region with a different store name, but it is not mandatory, you can use the same name.

 Review our first [workshop](./README.md) for detailed information on deploying different types of NoSQL clusters.